garethhowell/pidashcam/README.rst

 Prerequisites
 -------------

+-   various standard libraries
 -   python-camera
 -   python-gps
 -   python-rpi.gpio

 Hardware
 --------

 -   Raspberry Pi (I used a Model B+)
 -   Raspberry Pi Camera Module V2
 -   Adafruit Ultimate GPS breakout board connected using the UART on GPIO 14 and 15 (pins 8 and 10)
--  PiCo UPS with 450mAh battery from
+-   UPS PIco with 450mAh battery from
     `ModMyPi <https://www.modmypi.com/>`__.
-PiCo uses GPIO x and x (pins x and x)
+PICo uses GPIO x and x (pins x and x)
 -   Pi Camera HDMI extender from `Tindie <https://www.tindie.com>`__
 -   Two momentary push buttons

     -   Button A uses GPIO 23 (pin 16)
     -   Button B uses GPIO 24 (Pin 18)

 -   One LED

     -   LED1 uses GPIO 16 (pin 36)

 Functional Overview
 -------------------

--  On startup, the camera starts recording to an in-memory buffer.
+-   On startup, the camera starts recording to an in-memory buffer of configurable size (default 60s).
     The video stream is overlaid with current date-time, speed, location and direction of travel.
 -   LED1 flashes slowly whenever the camera is recording.

 -   If button A is pressed, the current contents of the buffer are flushed to a file, together with the following few seconds of video.
     (This can be used to capture the before and after of some event).
 The camera then goes back to recording into the buffer.
     LED1 flashes faster whilst the buffer is being saved.

 -   If button B is pressed, the current contents of the buffer are flushed to a file and recording stopped.
 LED1 is switched off.

 -   If button B is pressed again, recording is re-started from new and LED1 flashes slowly again.

 -   The UPS PIco ensures that recording can continue even if power has been lost (e.g. in a crash)

 Syncing videos files from PiDashCam to some other PC/Mac
 --------------------------------------------------------

 -   In the background, Resilio Sync monitors the folder containing the h264 format video files.
 If the Pi is connected to my home Wi-Fi, Resilio syncs the contents of the folder to a Mac in the house.

 -   If the power if switched off (e.g. ignition is turned off) and the Pi is connected to Wi-Fi, the attached UPS keeps the Pi powered for long enough to allow the video files to be synced to my Mac.
 It then shuts the Pi down gracefully.

 -   On the Mac, Hazel is monitoring the sync folder.
 When it sees h264 format files appear, it moves them to another non-syncing folder and converts them to mpeg4 using ffmpeg.
 By moving the videos to another folder, the limited disk space on the Pi is preserved.

 PiDashCam Code Overview
 -----------------------